mlawre01/STAT545-HW-Hawe-Nicole/HW03/But_I_Want_To_Do_More.md

 ![](But_I_Want_To_Do_More_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)

-then we need to define a tableGrob for grid extra:
+Now in order to get them side by side we need to define a tableGrob for gridExtra:

 ``` r
 t1a <- tableGrob(t1)